These sense of hearing activities will help you explore the senses with children in a fun and interesting way.

 Get children to practise listening to animal sounds by making one sound at a time and asking them to guess who makes that noise.

-Include pet sounds, neighbourhood animals, creatures of the forest, animals of the jungle, and even some ocean animals that make noises.
+Include sounds of pets, neighbourhood animals, forest creatures, jungle animals, and even some ocean animals that make noise.

 14. I Hear with My Little Ear